 - New-to-therapy patients: ~60% of oral semaglutide prescriptions are going to patients who were never on any GLP-1 before.
 The pill is pulling in people who would not have started an injectable.

 That last point is why the 400K number matters.
-This is not cannibalization of injectable users.
-It is market expansion.
+This isn't cannibalization of injectable users.
+It's net-new demand.
 People who said "I won't do a shot" are now saying "I'll try the pill."
+The needle was the wall, not the doubt.

 Questions to bring to your doctor